eazeldon/project-recipes-online-3/README.md

 The site layout was designed with the intent to be as good as possible on mobile screens, followed by iPad and desktop viewing as the lowest priority.

 ##  Deployment
-I used Heroku to deploy my  project.
-I use git init, git add . , git  commit  -m”Finished my project part 3” and a command git push.
+I used Heroku and Github to deploy my  project using the following 3 steps.
+Step 1: I use git init,
+Step 2: git add . ,
+Step 3: git  commit  -m”Finished my project 3” and a command git push.
+Note, in Heroku in Step 3 I used: git  commit  -m "Initial commit" and a command git push

 ## Technical difficulties with css
 Can't get the css to work properly, my coulors are not working.